AdobeDocs/analytics.en/help/integrate/adobe-campaign.md

 feature: Campaign Integration
 exl-id: 63bae5ee-f94d-43fa-87ce-6380236745d6
 ---
-# Adobe Campaign reporting
+# Adobe Campaign Standard reporting

+>[!IMPORTANT]
+>This article applies to Adobe Campaign **Standard** reporting only.
+See [here](https://experienceleague.adobe.com/docs/analytics/integration/analytics-to-campaign-classic.html?lang=en) for adding Adobe Campaign **Classic** reporting.

-For more information on how to configure this integration, go to the [Adobe Campaign documentation](https://helpx.adobe.com/campaign/standard/integrating/using/about-campaign-analytics-integration.html).
+For more information on how to configure this integration, go to the [Adobe Campaign Standard documentation](https://helpx.adobe.com/campaign/standard/integrating/using/about-campaign-analytics-integration.html).

-This integration between Adobe Analytics and Adobe Campaign
+This integration between Adobe Analytics and Adobe Campaign Standard:

 * Lets you share your KPI (Key Performance Indicator) data from Adobe Campaign Standard to Adobe Analytics.
 * Enriches tracking formulas with Adobe Analytics parameters.